rebstastic/infinite-java-code/README.md

-Introduction to Java programming language.
+Introduction to Java programming language - an extra course.

 One or two homework assignments per week.